julvei/gitea_backup/readme.md

 **Disclaimer: I have nothing to do with the gitea project, this is only my way to backup my private gitea repositories.
 This script is running actively on my server without problems, but I have only tested it there, so no guarantee it works anywhere else!**

-**Be careful: This script has not been made failsafe, so be sure you know what this script is doing and which files folders have to be available.
+**Be careful: This script has not been made failsafe, so be sure you know what this script is doing and which files and folders have to be available.
 I am planning to change this by times.**

 ## Mega Command-Line
 The MEGAcmd can be installed by via their [github repository](https://github.com/meganz/MEGAcmd).
 [Documentation](https://github.com/meganz/MEGAcmd/blob/master/UserGuide.md) about it can also found in the github repository.